Advising & FAQ

 No!
 Credits will only transfer through study abroad programs offered by the Department of Spanish & Portuguese.

-1. If you are a Spanish major, you must first see the Graduation Advisor Rachel Hamm (621-3292, rhamm@email.arizona.edu).
+If you are a Spanish major, you must first see the Graduation Advisor Rachel Hamm (621-3292, rhamm@email.arizona.edu).
 Her office is EDU 235 and her office hours are M/W/TH 8:30 a.m. - 12:00 p.m. and 2:00 p.m. - 4:00 p.m., and T 11:30 a.m. - 2:00 p.m.

-You will need to contact Lillian Gorman, Ph.D., Director of the Heritage Language Program at (520) 621-3689 about taking the placement exam for heritage speakers of Spanish.
-Depending on the results, you may be placed in one of our Heritage speaker courses (203, 253, 323, 333, or 343).
-These are the heritage speaker equivalents of our non-native speaker sequence (202, 251, 325, 330, 340).
+To take the placement exam for heritage speakers of Spanish, please contact Xochilt María Montaño, Assistant Director of the Heritage Program, or Lillian Gorman, Ph.D.
+Director of the Heritage Language Program.
+Based on your exam results, you may be placed in one of our Heritage Speaker courses (SPAN 103, 203, 253, 323, 333, or 343), which are the heritage speaker equivalents of the non-native speaker sequence (SPAN 102, 202, 251, 325, 330, 340).

 You will need to contact Dr. Agripino Silviera at (520) 621-2248 about taking the placement exam for Portuguese speakers.
 Depending on the results, you may be placed in one of our Portuguese speaker courses (101 or 102).